nathanmarz/specter-wiki/Specter's-inline-caching-implementation.md

 At the time this made a lot of sense.
 The precompilation without parameters design was done before the inline caching technique was even a viable concept.
 So it was natural to first find an elegant way to get the performance manually, and then to build upon that for the first inline caching implementation.

-With all the ins and outs of doing inline caching now being understood, it turns out there a better way for Specter to work by further leveraging the flexibility of inline compilation.
+With all the ins and outs of doing inline caching now being understood, it turns out there a better way for Specter to work by further exploiting the potential of inline compilation.

 ## New inline caching implementation